dzulfiqarfr/jakpost-graphics/2021/2021-08-01-uneven-global-recovery/README.md

 # Overview

-This article seeks to describe how the uneven rate of vaccination against COVID-19 may have led to a global recovery that leaves poor countries behind.
-Read the article on [this link](https://www.thejakartapost.com/news/2021/08/01/slow-vaccination-takes-toll-on-indonesia-in-uneven-global-recovery.html).
+This project seeks to describe how the uneven rate of vaccination against COVID-19 may have led to a global recovery that leaves poor countries behind.
+Read the story on [this link](https://www.thejakartapost.com/news/2021/08/01/slow-vaccination-takes-toll-on-indonesia-in-uneven-global-recovery.html).

 # Data